The best password manager for Mac 2025

 • Availability: Pre-installed on Macs, iPhones, and iPads running macOS Sequoia, iOS 18.0 or later, or iPadOS 18.0 or later.
 Also available on the App Store.

-Secrets: For passwords, logins, notes and more
+Secrets: For passwords, logins, notes, and more

 Pros

-• Beautiful and simple interface
+• Beautiful and user-friendly interface

 Cons